 Am I the only one who completely dreads the thought of working up a sweat?
 And because I dislike it so much, it is easy to convince myself that I am just too busy to worry about working out.
 Fitness is for people who don’t have anything better to do, right?

-But the sad reality is that as I get older and the big 4-0 looms ever closer, I am noticing more and more that it is just not as easy to manage my weight as it used to be.
+But the sad reality is that as I get older, I am noticing more and more that it is just not as easy to manage my weight as it used to be.
 Furthermore, when I get stressed out, I tend to be more susceptible to illness.
 And I don’t think I’m alone here!
 The reality is that stress damages the immune system, causing us to feel somewhere between crummy and awful.

 But the antidote to stress?
 Movement.
 Getting physical exercise and fitting in extra fitness when you can keeps you mentally and physically fit.

 Plus, even if you don’t think exercise makes a huge difference in your weight loss endeavors, sometimes just the effort of getting in some physical activity can help you get into “fitness mode.”
 You’re more likely to make healthier choices and stay in the mindset if you’re already “being good.”

 So, what’s a busy mom to do?
 How do we fit a little more fitness into our busy lives?
 The thought of finding a gym class, finding a sitter for two hours, getting dressed in gym clothes, driving there and back…it’s laughable for most of us.
 It’s just not realistic.

 I read a book a few months ago that completely changed my perspective on exercise.
 It was called No Sweat by Michele Segar, and it talked about the science of motivation when it comes to exercise.
 There were two lessons in the book that changed everything for me.